How Can Swimming Benefit Runners?

-Swimming is perhaps one of the best complements to most sporting activities.
+Swimming is perhaps one of the best complements for most sporting activities.
 It plays a vital role in increasing the strength of your upper body.

-Now, most runners do require this upper body strength, without incurring any additional stress and one of the best ways to achieve this is by swimming.
+Now, most runners do require this upper body strength, without incurring any additional stress, and one of the best ways to achieve this is by swimming.

 Just like the upper body fitness regimes that allow the cyclists to get better control of their bikes, as a runner, you will get to control your stride better, with swimming.
 You will be well balanced as you run and your body too will be fit and active all way round.

 The key to being a successful runner is complete and consistent flexibility.
-Irrespective of your pace and skills, you can never master the varying running techniques unless you are flexible enough, and swimming helps you exactly in this particular environment.
+Irrespective of your pace and skills, you can never master the varying running techniques unless you are flexible enough Swimming helps you exactly in this particular environment.

-Swimming will help you in developing both your upper and under-body level of flexibility.
-As you kick properly, particularly with your fins, your ankles will be compelled to be tad more flexible.
+Swimming will help you in developing both your upper and under-body levels of flexibility.
+As you kick properly, particularly with your fins, your ankles will be compelled to be more flexible.
 Your ligaments too will end up being stronger and your tendons will be designed to support stronger and heavier ankle movements.
 The flexors of your hip will gain better flexibility and you will enjoy the sport while also improving your overall level of running, at the same time.